ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 ### Launch IDE
 Starfield Creation Kit has a plugin for VSCode so that you can compile papyrus scripts in a much nicer environment than the CK.
 This will launch your IDE, so you can work on your scripts.
 If you prefer Notepad, Notepad++, whatever you've specified, this will launch it for you.
 ### Open Github
 Github has free solutions that anyone can use.
-You can mark your repositories private, and if you're using VSCode, or another modern IDE, it will integrate with Github, having version controlled backups is always a good idea!
+You can mark your repositories private, and if you're using VSCode, or another modern IDE, it will longegrate with Github, having version controlled backups is always a good idea!
 If you've specified your Github repository in the config.yaml, this button will open it in your default browser.
 ### Open Game Folder
 Does what it says on the tin, opens the game folder in Windows Explorer.
 ### Load Order
 Because everyone does it a little different, I've built a Load Order manager of my own.
 This mixes the information from Plugins.txt and CreationCatalog.txt to provide a more robust view of what you've got installed.
-It's still very much a work in progress, so at this point the buttons don't even work.
-I plan on having categories, and the ability to move entire categories up and down, in addition to actually writing the comments/categories into the Plugins.txt (even if it's only there for one go, until the game wipes them out.
+It's still very much a work in progress, so at this polong the buttons don't even work.
+I plan on having categories, and the ability to move entire categories up and down, in addition to actually writing the comments/categories INTO the Plugins.txt (even if it's only there for one go, until the game wipes them out.
 )

 ![Load Order Window](./img/dmm_loadorder_window.png)